 Students are expected to be on time and properly prepared for each day.
-Each teacher will establish the rules for classroom behavior that shall prevail in his/her classroom.
-Students shall heed these expectations, both academically and in their conduct.
-Teachers will communicate to students how grades will be determined.
+Each teacher will establish the expectations for classroom procedures and student behavior.
+The classroom teacher will clearly communicate these expectations with students and parents.
+Students will be graded in the areas of conduct and work and study habits.

-General Guidelines
+General Guidelines:

-- Chewing gum is not allowed in the elementary building at any time. - Rolling backpacks are not allowed. - Nothing that gives the appearance or sound of a weapon should be brought to school.
+- Chewing gum is not allowed on campus at any time. - Rolling back packs are not allowed. - Toys are not permitted to be out during the school day. - Sports equipment, such as basketballs or footballs, should not be brought to school. - Nothing that gives the appearance or sound of a weapon should be brought to school.